dustmop/rasterjs/README.md

 ## Drawing pixels

 Clearing the display can be done using the `fillBackground` method.
 Raster.js uses a limited color palette, just like many retro computer systems, limited to at most 256 colors.
-The default palette can be found in the "colors" section.
+The default palette can be found in the "colors" section below.
 Functions that require a color parameter, such as `fillBackground`, therefore only require a single numerical parameter, which uses that color from the palette.

 ```
 ra.fillBackground(12);